-Most of the roads in the area are unsealed but easily manageable by cars at all times of the year.
+The Tarkine Drive is sealed, however there are roads in the area that remain unsealed but are easily manageable by cars at all times of the year.
 Please watch out for the wildlife and be aware of logging traffic.

 When visiting the beautiful North West Coast, Tall Timbers Helicopter Tours provide visitors with a rare opportunity for a bird’s eye view of the most rugged and yet diverse region of the world.
 Enjoy the Tarkine Wilderness region from the button grass plains and the rainforest to the Great Southern Ocean.

 Join the sea eagles, peregrine falcon and wedge tails to soar above this stunning landscape, take in the spectacular scenic coastlines, circle above The Edge of the World, sweep over the expansive Woolnorth property, offer a close-up view of the largest wind farm in Australia and tour over the canopy of the Tarkine Wilderness, the largest cool climate rainforest in the southern hemisphere.

 Longer helicopter charters or scenic helicopter tours can be arranged.
 Scenic flights are for 30, 45, 60 and 90 minutes.